Skip to main content

 The Mathematical Foundation of Diversification

-Markowitz's Breakthrough: In 1952, Harry Markowitz proved mathematically that combining uncorrelated assets can maintain expected returns while reducing risk.
+In 1952, Harry Markowitz proved mathematically that combining uncorrelated assets can maintain expected returns while reducing risk.
 The key insight: portfolio risk isn't just the average of individual risks—it depends on how those risks interact.
+Portfolio variance (risk squared) equals the weighted average of individual variances PLUS the weighted average of all covariances.
+When strategies have low correlation, the covariance terms are small or negative, reducing total portfolio risk.

 Strategy A: 15% annual return, 20% volatility